pks5/machineblocks/docs/01_system.md

 ## System Role

-MachineBlocks is not just a library.
-It is a parametric geometry system, a generation system for block modules, and a foundation for automated hardware creation.
+MachineBlocks is a parametric geometry system, a generation system for block modules, and a foundation for automated hardware creation.

-The MachineBlocks editor acts as both human interface and AI interface.
-It generates block modules, uses them as executable artifacts, and functions as a 3D parameter interface.
+In the MBML/MBOM workflow, the MachineBlocks editor operates exclusively on MBOM.
+It functions as both human interface and AI interface for block authoring, validation, and layout.
+SCAD is invoked only for rendering — the editor has no knowledge of SCAD syntax or parameters.

+In the direct SCAD workflow, the editor accepts hand-authored or AI-generated Block Files.
+This remains the current primary workflow and is fully supported.